 - The documentation should provide a description of the diagnostic criteria and/or diagnostic test used.
 The description should include the specific results of diagnostic procedures, diagnostic tests utilized, and when administered.
 When available, both summary and specific test scores should be reported as standard scores and the norming population identified.
 When standard scores are not available, then the mean, standard deviation, and standard error of measurement are requested as appropriate to the construction of the test.
 Diagnostic methods used should be congruent with the disability and current professional practices within the field.
 Informal or non-standardized evaluations should be described in enough detail that a professional colleague could understand their role and significance in the diagnostic process.

 - New documentation may be required if (i) an individual’s diagnosis changes, (ii) the individual requests an accommodation that is new or different from the accommodation(s) included in the documentation, (iii) the documentation submitted is not pertinent to and/or does not support the accommodation request, or (iv) the documentation is outdated (three years or more).
-If a Student Retention, Success and Disability Services Coordinator determines that additional information regarding an individual’s disability is needed, the individual will be contacted in a timely manner.
+If a Student Retention, Success, and Disability Services and Accessibility Coordinator determines that additional information regarding an individual’s disability is needed, the individual will be contacted in a timely manner.

 - The Student Retention, Success and Disability Services Coordinator will verify the disability and collaborate with the student in identifying accommodations and ways to implement these accommodations.
 Accommodations may include, but are not limited to, auxiliary aids and other services.